Data Quality Metric Library

 |

-The percentage of current top surface records, based on treatment lengths, with a valid chip size (AM>=7, CS<=6, 2nd chip recorded for 2CHIP, RACK, B/S, 3CHIP, CAPE, and COMB), surface function (AC <> "M"), a recorded binder type, and a recorded top surface life (not null).
+The percentage of current top surface records, based on the surface structure, with a valid chip size (AM>=7, CS<=6, 2nd chip recorded for 2CHIP, RACK, B/S, 3CHIP, CAPE, and COMB), surface function (AC <> "M"), a recorded binder type, and a recorded top surface life.

 Paired with: SURF3